 One of the major challenges faced by writers from all walks of life is the ability to be unique.
 All writers, regardless of field or position, have once in a while had to worry about the uniqueness of their content and the level to which they have borrowed ideas from other writers (published and unpublished).
 Plagiarism, the act of borrowing someone’s idea without acknowledging the source, is gradually on the increase as it becomes easier to access and copy other people’s views that are published on the Internet.

-Students and professionals alike must look for ways to avoid plagiarism in order to make their content unique.
+Students and professionals alike must know how to avoid plagiarism in order to make their content unique.
 Here are some of the best possible ways you can write plagiarism-free content.

 Cite your sources